JyRaGa/daapyq/Software Engineering PYQ.md

   - Who are the stakeholders of SRS?
   - List the important issues which an SRS must address.
   - What are the issues addressed by SRS writers?
 What are the characteristics of a good SRS?
+  - Discuss the organization of SRS as per IEEE standard.

 - **Elicitation Techniques:**
   - What is requirements engineering?
 Describe the various steps of the requirements engineering process.